Ricci-Yang-Mills flow on surfaces and pluriclosed flow on elliptic fibrations: Introduction

 The solution to pluriclosed flow with this initial data exists on $[0,T)$, and $(M, \frac{1}{T - 2t}\gw_t)$ converges in the $C^{\infty}$ topology to $(S^2 \times \mathbb R^2, \gw_{S^2} \times \gw_{\mathbb R^2})$. \item Suppose $(M, J)$ is a Hopf surface.
 Given $\gw_0$ an invariant pluriclosed metric on $(M, J)$, the solution to pluriclosed flow with this initial data exists on $[0,\infty)$, and $(M, \gw_t)$ converges in the $C^{\infty}$ topology to a multiple of $\gw_{\mbox{ {Hopf}}}$, the standard Hopf metric. \end{enumerate} \end{cor}

-\begin{rmk} \begin{enumerate} \item Up to finite covers, all non-K\"ahler surfaces of Kodaira dimension $0$ or $1$ are total spaces of holomorphic $T^2$ bundles, and admit invariant pluriclosed metrics and flow lines as described in items (1) and (2). \item The surfaces in case (1) have Kodaira dimension $1$.
+\begin{rmk} \begin{enumerate} \item This result confirms the natural maximal existence time conjecture for pluriclosed flow in this setting (\cite{PCFReg} Conjecture 5.2) \item Up to finite covers, all non-K\"ahler surfaces of Kodaira dimension $0$ or $1$ are total spaces of holomorphic $T^2$ bundles, and admit invariant pluriclosed metrics and flow lines as described in items (1) and (2). \item The surfaces in case (1) have Kodaira dimension $1$.
 The general behavior of the K\"ahler-Ricci flow on K\"ahler surfaces of Kodaira dimension $1$, analyzing the more subtle case of singular fibrations, is described in \cite{SongTian}. \item The surfaces in case (2) have Kodaira dimension $0$, and include both K\"ahler and non-K\"ahler Kodaira surfaces. \item The surfaces in cases (3) and (4) have Kodaira dimension $-\infty$.
 In fact, the only Hopf surfaces which are principal holomorphic $T^2$ bundles are \emph{standard}, described as $\mathbb Z$-quotients

 where $\brs{\ga} = \brs{\gb} < 1$.
 These surfaces admit the Hermitian, pluriclosed, metric defined by the $\mathbb Z$-invariant K\"ahler form

 where $\rho = \sqrt{ \brs{z_1}^2 + \brs{z_2}^2}$ is distance to the origin.
 The associated Riemannian metric is the standard cylindrical metric on $\mathbb C^2 \backslash \{\mathbf{0}\} \cong S^3 \times \mathbb R$.
 We denote the metric on the quotient as $\gw_{\mbox{ {Hopf}}}$, which is Bismut-flat. \end{enumerate} \end{rmk}